S&P closes nominally lower as investors wait for a catalyst

-The S&P 500 (.SPX) ended a languid session slightly in the red on Monday, with investors standing by on news of a global minimum corporate tax rate, lingering inflation fears, and a lack of market-moving economic news.
+NEW YORK (Reuters) - The S&P 500 ended a languid session slightly in the red on Monday, with investors standing by on news of a global minimum corporate tax rate, lingering inflation fears, and a lack of market-moving economic news.

-The Dow (.DJI) closed well within negative territory, while the Nasdaq (.IXIC) advanced.
+The Dow closed well within negative territory, while the Nasdaq advanced.
 Still, the S&P and the Dow remained inside one percentage point of their record closing highs.

 “Thematically, we’re done with earnings, so you have this lull in between earnings when what drives the market is economic data points,” said Joseph Sroka, chief investment officer at NovaPoint in Atlanta.
 “There’s not a lot of impetus for investors to take action today.”